 Week Plan is a task management software that makes teams more productive and effective.
 Inspired from 7 Habits of Highly Effective People and OKR (Objective Key Results) framework, Week Plan is designed to make your team more effective.

-Week Plan allows you to prioritize your goals and objectives, key results you want to achieve and the high priority tasks that will get you there.
+Week Plan allows you to prioritize your goals and objectives, key results you want to achieve and the high priority tasks that will get you there while improving your workflow management in the process.
 This enables in prioritizing each day on tasks that will drive the best impact on your organization’s goals.

 At ClickUp, we use Slack as our conference line as well as text communication tool.
 It’s success is well-known, and it’s helpful to filter messages and conversations via channels.
 This keeps things organized and helps others stay on topic.